By Bock Szymkowicz, Career Development Specialist

 Skype Practice Pays Off, Literally

 With use, students get more comfortable having a virtual face-to-face webcam conversation.
-When recent A+ Certification Program graduate Olivia Byrd was invited to an interview with Randstand Technologies over Skype, she felt prepared, having used Skype before to get coaching from Abdullah.
+When recent A+ Certification Program graduate Olivia was invited to an interview with Randstand Technologies over Skype, she felt prepared, having used Skype before to get coaching from Abdullah.
 Olivia was hired!

 Meeting with Abdullah “got me familiar with the software and how it actually is to communicate with someone over Skype,” Olivia said.